Jeff Wassmann: Further projects

 In April 2008 Wassmann was diagnosed with chronic heart failure.
 On June 2, 2008 he underwent open-heart surgery at Melbourne's Epworth Hospital for repair of the mitral valve.
 The surgery was successful, allowing Wassmann to return to the studio later in the year, although he remains reclusive.
 Wassmann suffers from Fuchs' dystrophy, a genetic disorder with the degenerative loss of corneal cells, leading to corneal edema and severe loss of sight.
 While there is no cure for Fuchs' dystrophy, corneal transplant procedures are generally successful at restoration of sight.

 Wassmann is married, with three children.
 In June 2011 his wife, Melinda Geertz, was a co-recipient of a Golden Lion and the Grand Pris award at the Cannes Lions International Festival of Creativity for her work on disability awareness.
+In December 2024 she was appointed chairman of the Make-A-Wish Foundation Australia.